Blog

 2. Japanese Sesame Miso Dressing as a Dipping Sauce

-From grilled chicken skewers to fried shrimp, rice paper rolls and potstickers, our Japanese Sesame Miso Dressing makes a fantastic dipping sauce!
-It’s got all those flavor profiles going on, the slightly sweet, the nutty, the tang…the creaminess…it’s all there…so let’s dip.
+From grilled chicken skewers to fried shrimp, rice paper rolls and potstickers, our Japanese Sesame Miso Dressing makes a fantastic dipping sauce.
+It’s got all those flavor profiles going on; the slightly sweet, the nutty, the tang, the creaminess…it’s all there for a full flavored dipping experience.

 Pictured Recipe Below: Rice Paper Rolls with Japanese Dipping Sauce